peteroupc/MailLib/docs/PeterO.Text.Encodings.md

 However, the Encoding Standard is designed to include only encodings commonly used on Web pages, not in other protocols such as email.
 For email, the Encoding class includes an alternate function  `GetEncoding(name, forEmail)` .
 Setting `forEmail`  to  `true`  will use rules modified from the Encoding Standard to better suit encoding and decoding text from email messages.

+Classes for Character Encodings

+This Encodings class provides access to common character encodings through classes as described below:

+ * An encoder class is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
+An encoder class implements the `ICharacterEncoder`  interface.

+ * A decoder class is a class that converts a sequence of Unicode code points to a sequence of bytes.
+A decoder class implements the  `ICharacterDecoder`  interface.

+ * An encoding class allows access to both an encoder class and a decoder class and implements the `ICharacterEncoding`  interface.
+The encoder and decoder classes should implement the same character encoding.

 Custom Encodings

-Classes that implement the ICharacterEncoder interface can provide additional character encodings not included in the Encoding Standard.
+Classes that implement the ICharacterEncoding interface can provide additional character encodings not included in the Encoding Standard.
 Some examples of these include the following:

  * A modified version of UTF-8 used in Java's serialization formats.

- * A modified version of UTF-7 (a universal character encoding using only 7-bit bytes) used in the IMAP email protocol.
+ * A modified version of UTF-7 used in the IMAP email protocol.

 (Note that this library doesn't implement either encoding.)